Learn Svelte: The Modern Guide to Building Lightning‑Fast Web Apps

 Common Mistakes Everyone Makes

-count++works, but mutating arrays directly (arr.push()) won’t trigger updates.
-Reassign instead:arr = [...arr, newItem]. - Mixing DOM manipulation with Svelte bindings – let Svelte handle DOM updates.
+arr.push(x)doesn't trigger updates—reassign witharr = [...arr, newItem].
+With Svelte 5's$state, deep mutations on the proxy do trigger updates, soarr.push(x)works for arrays declared with$state8. - Mixing DOM manipulation with Svelte bindings – let Svelte handle DOM updates.

 - Ignoring accessibility (a11y) – use semantic HTML and ARIA attributes.

-- Skipping TypeScript setup – Svelte’s type system improves maintainability.
+- Skipping TypeScript setup – Svelte 5's type system improves maintainability and is built-in for new projects.

 Try It Yourself Challenge